Joseph Akar, MD : Fixing heart rhythm takes fine skill

 What would you do to improve our clinical environment if you had a magic wand?
 In an ideal world we would have universal delivery of excellent affordable health care to all individuals.

-This Article was submitted by Mark Santore, on Tuesday, January 07, 2014.
+This article was submitted by Mark Santore on January 7, 2014.